rahuldhadvai/Automation-zenoti/README.md

 This project requires XAMPP/WAMP to be installed first on your system to store the JSON's and retrieve them.

-Step 1: Install XAMPP on your machine in C:\ drive (or at any place)
+  Step 1: Install XAMPP on your machine in C:\ drive (or at any place),Download from Xampp website:--https://www.apachefriends.org/download.html

 step 2: Then create a new folder called 'project' in c:\xampp\htdocs\